lutusp/PLSDR/README.md

 Version 2.0.
 Now that GNURadio 3.8 is generally available, this version uses Python 3.+ and GNURadio 3.8+.
 While converting, fixed a few small bugs.

-NOTE: If you want to download the new version, visit my PLSDR web page (https://arachnoid.com/PLSDR/), it's easier than trying to make Github do anything coherent.
-I just wasted an hour trying to change one file.
+NOTE: If you want to download the new version, it might be easier to visit my PLSDR web page (https://arachnoid.com/PLSDR/).